antbucc/PE4GenAI/docs/00-Welcome.md

 ## Course Outline

 The course is organized into sections, taking you from "understanding" (core concepts) to "doing" (hands-on exercises).
-Prioritize completing the exercises within the allotted time.
 You can then any remaining session time for open-ended exploration to build your own intuition for prompt engineering.

 1. [Introduction](/survey).
 Fill the survey.
 2. [Generative AI Intro and Cards](/intro).
 Understand and Create your genAI cards.